Waste management is a key sustainability issue for the City of Norwood Payneham & St Peters.

 What happens to our recyclables

-Recyclables are taken to a Material Recovery Facility in Victoria for processing.
-Once processed, the material is sold to various companies within Australia and overseas, for recycling and reuse.
+Prior to the introduction of China’s National Sword (China Sword) program in 2017, recyclables were taken to a material recovery facility in Victoria for processing.
+Once processed, the material was sold to various companies within Australia and overseas, for recycling and reuse.

-Despite the China Sword situation, there is still a financial incentive for the Council to ensure that recoverable materials are not sent to landfill, where it costs substantially more per tonne to dispose.
-Of course, the environmental benefits of recycling also remain valid.
+Despite the current situation, there is still a financial incentive for the Council to ensure that recoverable materials are not sent to landfill, where it costs substantially more per tonne to dispose.
+Of course, the environmental benefits of recycling also remain valid

 What happens to our green organics